46936125/PatternAnalysis-2025/recognition/README.md

 ## Training

-Run the training script `train.py`
+Run the training script `train.py` from inside the `/adni_convnext_46936125` directory:

 - Uses ConvNeXt-Tiny from scratch.
 - Training configuration is defined in train.py (batch size, learning rate, dropout, etc.).
 - Supports Mixup augmentation for generalisation (controlled by mixup_alpha).
-- Early stopping is implemented with patience of 15 epochs.
+- Early stopping WAS implemented based on no improvement epochs but has been removed based on testing, checkpointing (saving the best model determined by validation accuracy) is now being used alone.
 - Model checkpoints are saved automatically in checkpoints/.

 Training outputs:
-- training_curve_<timestamp>.png — Visualizes loss and accuracy over epochs.
+- training_curve.png — Visualizes loss and accuracy over epochs.
+- confusion_matrix.png — Shows the subject-level classification results (True vs Predicted) to reveal misclassifications.
+- roc_curve.png — Displays the Receiver Operating Characteristic curve, showing model performance across thresholds.
 - Model checkpoint .pth file for later evaluation/prediction.

 ---

 ## Prediction

-Run the prediction/evaluation script `predict.py`
+Run the prediction/evaluation script `predict.py` from inside the `/adni_convnext_46936125` directory:

 - Loads a saved checkpoint (set checkpoint_path in predict.py).
-- Evaluates all images in a test folder (dataset/ADNI/AD_NC/test).
+- Evaluates all images in a test folder (/home/groups/comp3710/ADNI/AD_NC/test).
 - Predicts a single image as well.

-Example output:

-Test Folder Evaluation:
-Accuracy: 0.9123
-Sensitivity (Recall): 0.9300
-Specificity: 0.8950
-AUC: 0.9575

-Single Image Prediction:
-Predicted Class: AD with confidence 0.9843

 ---

 ## Metrics

 The evaluation includes:
-- Accuracy — overall classification correctness
-- Sensitivity — correctly identified AD cases
-- Specificity — correctly identified NC cases
 - AUC — area under the ROC curve

 ---